Di-ayy-go/di-ayy-go.github.io/content/events/2025/index.md

   country: Netherlands

 summary: Amsterdam Policy Hackathon 2025
-abstract: 'The first edition of the Amsterdam Policy Hackathon!
-For more information, refer to the <a href="/faq">FAQ section</a>.'
+abstract: 'The first edition of the Amsterdam Policy Hackathon was a tremendous success, bringing together 80+ participants from diverse backgrounds to tackle real-world policy challenges through data-driven solutions.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.